noah-bar/Infoide/README.md

 # Infoïde

-**Infoïde** is a lightweight Node.js application that fetches recent news alerts, classifies them using a local LLM (via [Ollama](https://ollama.com)), and stores them in a MySQL database.
+**Infoïde** is a lightweight Node.js application that fetches recent news alerts, classifies them using a local LLM (via [Ollama](https://ollama.com)), generates tweet-sized summaries, and stores everything in a MySQL database.

 ## Features